emily-longman/Nucella_can_Seascape/README.md

 ### 02 - Biotic

 There were two sets of biotic data.
-The first was abundance/density data of interacting species (prey, competitors, and predators) from [MARINe](https://marine.ucsc.edu/).
+The first was abundance/density data of interacting species (prey, competitors, and predators) from [MARINe](https://marine.ucsc.edu/), 16 of which match the *N. canaliculata* populations.
+The second is data on the shell morphology of the mussel prey species *Mytilus californianus* which is a foundation species on rocky shores along the west coast of North America.
+This latter dataset includes 18 field sites, which match the *N. canaliculata* populations.

 01_summarize_graph_MARINe.R - Filter abundance/density data of interacting species to focal sites and summarize.

-02_summarize_Mcalifornianus_shell.R - Filter shell morphology data and summarize.
+02_summarize_Mcalifornianus_shell.R - Filter the shell morphology data and summarize.

 ## Part 2 - Demography and population structure

 Filter the Pool-Seq dataset from [Longman et al. (2026)](https://royalsocietypublishing.org/rspb/article/293/2070/20253148/481573/Geographic-divergence-in-population-genomics-and) and perform population structure analyses.

-01_pca_poolfstat.R - Use poolfstat to fiter VCF, creating a poolobject with ~8M SNPs, and perform a PCA on the Pool-seq dataset.
+01_pca_poolfstat.R - Use [poolfstat](https://cran.r-project.org/web/packages/poolfstat/index.html) to fiter VCF, creating a poolobject with ~8M SNPs, and perform a PCA on the Pool-seq dataset.

 ## Part 3 - Genotype environment association analyses using GLM framework